Ate329/cloudflare-DDNS-script/README.md

    chmod +x cloudflare-dns-update.sh
    ```

-3. Create a configuration file named `cloudflare-dns-update.conf` in the same directory as the script (see Configuration section below).
+3. Change the configurations in the configuration file named `cloudflare-dns-update.conf` in the same directory as the script based on your needs (see Configuration section below).

 ## Configuration